mustaphazorgati/intellij-compiler-bug/README.md

 3. Uncomment the breaking lines and compile either through maven (see maven wrapper) or in IntelliJ directly.
 4. Find out if this breaks on your System ;)

+## Automatically compile with different JDKs

-## Automatically test locally installed JDKs
+### locally installed JDKs
 There is a script called `compile_with_local_jdks.sh`.
 Provide as arguments the base folder where your JDKs are in.
 It will automatically iterate over every JDK found and try to compile the code.<br/>
 **Important:** Without any modification the code compiles.
 Please uncomment one of the breaking lines before automatically testing :) <br/>
+**Important:** Due to a limitation from the maven wrapper this script has to be executed within the project directory.
+Otherwise, it won't continue <br/>
 The script detects if the specific compilation error is found.
 Otherwiese a `other error` message is shown.

 Here is the result with my locally installed JDKs